 Toll Free (US Only) 1/888-801-1561

-Support for full versions of T-RIP is free to the original purchaser of the program for six months from the purchase date.
-Support for upgrade versions of T-RIP is for three months from the purchase date.
+Support for full versions of T-RIP or Filmmaker 10 is free to the original purchaser of the program for six months from the purchase date.
+Support for upgrade versions of T-RIP or Filmmaker 10 is for three months from the purchase date.
 After that time support is charged at the rate of $75 per incident or $200 per year for a support contract.
 If “support” is simply a setting issue or setup issue then it is normally a free call.
 If there is a technical problem that is often caused by Windows updates or changing computers then there will be a support call charge if the issue is out of the warranty/support period.

 Before calling for support, please make sure you have read the manual and checked the Troubleshooting steps at the bottom of this page to see if there are any updates, new support videos and additional help.

 Support is only given for the programs T-RIP and Filmmaker and not for your inkjet printer.
 Although we will try to help with inkjet printer problems, we would prefer you contact the dealer you purchased the printer from or Epson direct.

 It is often easier to answer support questions via email.
 Send email to email@example.com with details about your problem.
 Make sure to include your contact information, phone, computer system, graphics program printing from, etc. We will try to phone you back if we need more information or need to walk you through troubleshooting problems.
 There is also a built in online viewing program called Team Viewer where with your password and permission we can log onto your computer and troubleshoot problems.

 Make sure to also download the UPDATED 66-page manual.
 It has much more detail about how to use the program.
 This manual was written for T-RIP but most of the information applies to Filmmaker 10.

 Although this manual was written for T-RIP it will also be very helpful for Filmmaker.